-- On 15th March, the Justice Minister said that only "essential" litigation will proceed.
+- Only 'essential' litigation is allowed to proceed.
 That includes hearings for people in custody, urgent cases handled by judges for children and procedures related to the eviction of a violent partner.

 - On 26th March the French government published a decree extending certain deadlines.

-- The Supreme Court initially suspended its activities, but will shortly start dealing with some urgent matters again.
-It has already begin issuing judgments remotely, and the use of videoconferencing may also be allowed.
+- The Supreme Court initially suspended its activities, but is beginning to deal with urgent matters again.
+It has already started issuing judgments remotely.

 - On 16th March, it was announced that proceedings would be suspended, and current deadlines would not apply, while the courts focus on essential services.
 However, the courts themselves will not close unless ordered to do so by the health authorities.

-- Initially many hearings were suspended, but the courts have now begun to hold them using video conferencing.
+- Initially many hearings were suspended, but they are now proceeding using video conferencing.

-- The Supreme Court of the Nation initially suspended judicial activities throughout Argentina, although the courts are continuing to provide a minimum level of service.
+- The Supreme Court of the Nation has suspended most judicial activity throughout Argentina, although the courts are continuing to provide a minimum level of service.

-- Australia is banning all foreigners from entering the country.
+- Australia has banned all foreigners from entering the country.